Posted by John Steven on April 30, 2013

 Yes, sandboxing exists, as it does in browsers.
 However, increased access to the underlying runtime/OS, poor programming practice in other apps, and permissive policy can easily thwart the sandbox’s intended purpose.

 On the other hand, controls such as ASLR and DEP provide protection against weaponization of key vulnerabilities that might result from native apps on the IOS platform.
-Those these controls aren’t unique to the mobile platform, the dramatically shorter product life cycle (compared to Windows XP) make availability of these controls greater than in the desktop-based world.
+Though these controls aren’t unique to the mobile platform, the dramatically shorter product life cycle (compared to Windows XP) makes availability of these controls greater than in the desktop-based world.